-Moira is Executive Director of NORRAG, an Associate Programme of the Institute.
-Prior to this post, she was Deputy Director of the Public-Private Partnership Centre at the University of Geneva (2016-2020), and was also Visiting Professor at the Graduate Institute (IHEID) in 2019.
+Originally from Zimbabwe, Moira is Executive Director of NORRAG, and Senior Lecturer at the Geneva Graduate Institute.
+Prior to this post, she was Deputy Director of the Public-Private Partnership Centre at the University of Geneva, as well as holding a Visiting Research Fellowship at the UN Research Institute for Social Development (UNRISD).
+She successfully led a UK Research Councils-funded programme on knowledge exchange between research and policy at the University of Cambridge.
 She holds a PhD from the University of Cambridge and a teaching qualification from the University of Oxford.
-Previously, she held a Visiting Research Fellowship at the UN Research Institute for Social Development (UNRISD) and successfully led a UK Research Councils-funded programme on knowledge exchange between research and policy at the University of Cambridge.
-Originally from Zimbabwe, Moira brings substantial expertise in international cooperation, as well as in organizational development and management in the private and voluntary sectors in China, Spain, Switzerland and the UK.

 - Faul, M. V. and J. S. Tchilingirian.
 (2021) Private sector representation, contribution and potential influence in global financing partnerships, Development in Practice. doi: 10.1080/09614524.2021.1938514.